How to use dental floss

 Because you’ll be putting your fingers into your mouth, be sure to wash your hands before you reach for the floss.
 Then just follow these steps:

-- Slide between teeth.
+- Slide between teeth (Glide).
 Gently slide the floss between the teeth in a zigzag motion and be careful not to let the floss snap or “pop” between teeth.
+Contour floss around the side of the tooth.
+Slide floss up and down against the tooth surface and under the gum line.
+Floss each tooth thoroughly with a clean section of floss.

 - Form a “C”.
 Make a C shape with the floss as you wrap it around the tooth.
 Then carefully pull the floss upward from the gum line to the top of the tooth.